derKuba/derkuba-11nty-blog/content/posts/en/1024/raspberry-os.md

 alternate_url: "/posts/1024/raspberry-os"
 ---

 Sometimes, things just seem cursed.
 You buy yourself a new gadget with all the excitement in the world—like I did with the **Raspberry Pi Zero 2 W**.
 This tiny technological marvel was supposed to spark a new project, something cool to tinker with.
 The plan: quickly flash the **Raspberry OS Lite** onto an SD card using the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and get started.
-That was the idea, at least.
+That was the idea, at least.<!-- endOfPreview -->

 ![Image](/img/1024/rasp-os1.png "Raspberry Imager")<div class="has-text-right image-subline">Bild 1: Raspberry Image</div>